jverneaut/html-to-gutenberg/README.md

 - **Versioning the generated files only:**

-  You use the HTML input files as a **block scaffolding tool**, generate the files once, delete or ignore the `.html` files, and then **manually edit the generated React/Twig code**.
+  You use the HTML input files as a **block scaffolding tool**, generate the files once, delete or ignore the `.html` files, and then **manually edit the generated React/Twig/PHP code**.
 This approach gives you more control over customization at the cost of automation.

 👉 Choose the one that fits your workflow best—**automated generation** vs **manual control**.

-### Why Twig instead of PHP for rendering blocks?
+### Why would I chose Twig instead of PHP for rendering blocks?

 Personally, I find **Twig much friendlier** for templating.
 It’s closer to HTML, which makes it easier to read, write, and maintain—especially for front-end developers.